We have a number of programmes running for school pupils and all Young People across East Lothian.

-- All teaching projects are fully inclusive, working towards raising attainment using Outdoor Learning as an approach to learning.
+All teaching projects are fully inclusive, working towards raising attainment using Outdoor Learning as an approach to learning.
 With a particular focus (depending on the class) on numeracy, literacy and health & wellbeing.
 Where relevant and with certain targeted groups, teaching projects work towards Developing the Young Workforce and closing the attainment gap between the most and least disadvantaged children.
-We are aiming towards most teaching projects delivering SCQF points.
+We can aim towards projects delivering SCQF points.
 All teaching projects are designed and delivered by fully qualified teaching staff.

 Bikeability is based on the government approved National Standards for Cycle Training, which teaches trainees the necessary skills to ride confidently on today’s roads.

 It is a life-long skill that can be instilled at a young age, encouraging a healthy lifestyle, boosting confidence and developing independence.

 There are three award levels for Bikeability, with a level to suit all abilities, from beginner to experienced commuter or rider:

 - Level 1 teaches basic bike-handling skills in a controlled traffic-free environment.

 - Level 2 teaches trainees to cycle planned routes on minor roads, offering a real cycling experience.

 - Level 3 ensures trainees are able to manage a variety of traffic conditions and is delivered on busier roads with advanced features and layouts.